Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface-frontend/plans/u-lecturer-interface-13-edit-minigame-configuration-chickenshock.md

 6. A modal opens
 7. Press add question button
 8. The modal changes
-9. Fill out the form:
+9. Fill out the form, including the question, the correct answer, and two wrong answers
-    - Enter a question
-    - Enter a correct answer
-    - Enter a wrong answer
-        - click add
-    - Enter another answer
-        - click add
 10. Press the Ok button of the modal
 11. The modal changes back
 12. The entered question with correct answer and wrong answers is displayed in the modal